Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 - Year: One revolution of the Earth around the Sun

-Just note for the time being that there’s no movement of these bodies, or any others to designate the universally accepted 7 day week.
-So where did the 7 day week come from?
+Just note for the time being that there’s no movement of these bodies, or any others to designate the universally accepted seven day week.
+So, what is the origin of the seven day week?

 So what?
-Well, a new moon happens when the moon is between the Sun and Earth, hence there’s no reflection of the Sun’s light and it’s a pitch black, dark night.
-Whereas for a full moon, in the middle of the lunar month, the moon has traveled halfway around the Earth which is now between it and the Sun and receives the full reflected light of the Sun from the Moon.
+Well, a new moon happens when the moon is between the Sun and Earth, hence there’s no reflection of the Sun’s light, and it’s a pitch-black, dark night.
+Whereas, for a full moon, in the middle of the lunar month, the moon has traveled halfway around the Earth.
+Our planet is between the Moon and the Sun, and we receive the full reflected light of the Sun from the Moon.

-None of this is happenstance.
+None of this is coincidental happenstance.
 On day 4 of creation, God appointed it to be so.
-By placing Earth, Sun, and Moon in exact positions He established precise time measurements which we call the calendar.
-Remember signs means miracles (Gen. 1.14).
-I’m not asking you to believe any of this … just think about the deeper Biblical instruction.
+By placing Earth, Sun, and Moon in exact positions, He established precise time measurements that we call the calendar.
+Remember, signs means miracles (Gen. 1:14).
+I’m not asking you to believe any of this, think about the more in-depth Biblical instruction.

-Other than clothing the one most common object we carry around with us is our watch (and in 2018 maybe our mobile phone!) to keep track of time, but we don’t understand how the calendar, chronobiology, seasons, harvests fit together.
-How they are integral pieces in the puzzle.
+Other than clothing, the one most common object we carry around with us is our watch (and in 2020, maybe our mobile phone!) to keep track of time.
+Still, we don’t understand how the calendar, chronobiology, seasons, harvests fit together, how they are integral pieces in the puzzle.

-Do you have time, are you willing to take the time… to understand the real meaning of time and what time it really is?
+Do you have time, are you willing to take the time, to understand the real meaning of time and what time it is?

 This blog post is an excerpt from chapter 8.8 of the book Origin of the Universe

-In Genesis 1.16 the Hebrew word made is ‘asa’ (6213) meaning ‘to do’ or ‘to make’ in the broadest sense.
-This does not refer to the creation of the sun and moon on day 4 of creation.
+In Genesis 1:16, the Hebrew word made is asa (H6213) meaning to do or to make in the broadest sense; this does not refer to the creation of the sun and moon on day 4 of creation.

-The Biblical Hebrew word H6213 עָשָׂה ʻâsâh – made – incorporates the concept of appointing and governing.
-After all, if you make something it’s for a purpose.
+Psalms 104:19, “He [God] appointed (H6213) the moon for seasons (H4150): the sun knows his going down.”
+This same word, made, is also translated govern in 1 Kings 21:77, “And Jezebel his wife said to him, Do you now govern (H6213) the kingdom of Israel?”
+Notice, The Biblical Hebrew word H6213 עָשָׂה ʻâsâh – made – incorporates the concept of appointing and governing.
+After all, if you make something, it’s for a purpose.
 God appointed the sun and moon to govern our calendar.

-Note also at the end of verse 16, the translators added the word made in reference to the stars.
-The Hebrew simply says, ‘and the stars.’
-Almost an afterthought following the Sun and moon although they do give light whereas the moon only reflects the Sun’s light to earth.
+Note also, at the end of verse 16, the translators added the word made referring to the stars.
+The Hebrew says, and the stars.
+Almost an afterthought following the Sun and moon, although they do give light whereas the moon only reflects the Sun’s light to Earth.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Day 4 of Creation: Sun and Moon Establish Calendar
+Please use the Social Network links just below to share this information from The Explanation, Day 4 of Creation: Sun and Moon Establish Calendar